-BELOW: Many of the transportation improvements being designed or constructed by the City, County and State over the next
+BELOW: Many of the transportation improvements being designed or constructed by the City, County and State over the next four (4) years

-This technological infrastructure is expected to improve traffic congestion in the area by enabling adaptive traffic signal timing.
+Technological infrastructure is expected to improve traffic congestion in the area by enabling adaptive traffic signal timing.
 This means that traffic signals will respond in real-time to traffic conditions.
 For example, if Buford Highway traffic is rerouted to Peachtree Industrial Boulevard due to a shutdown, traffic signals will be able to adjust to the sudden increase of vehicles.
 This technology also gives emergency vehicles priority at intersections to reduce potential conflicts.

-Duluth's transportation program considers sidewalks and bicycle lanes as critical transportation infrastructure elements necessary for providing alternative travel options.
+Duluth's transportation program considers sidewalks and bicycle facilities as critical transportation infrastructure elements necessary for providing alternative travel options.
 The map to the right was created to identify potential sidewalk connections for future funding.
 Providing connectivity to existing community facilities (such as schools, libraries, and parks) is an important use of the pedestrian and bicycle network.
 Providing additional connectivity to planned transit facilities/routes and activity centers is another critical focus to reduce the necessity of automobile travel.
-Improved networks of sidewalks and bikeways extend capacity of the road network inexpensively and also improve the quality of life for the City's residents.
+Improved networks of sidewalks and bikeways can reduce the reliance on automobile travel, such improvements can extend capacity of the road network inexpensively and also improve the quality of life for the City's residents.
 The Atlanta Regional Commission completed an assessment of Duluth's transportation infrastructure for pedestrians, 'Walk.
 Bike.
 Thrive.,' in 2016.
 Recommendations from that assessment are included in the Short Term Work Program section of this document.

 The City utilizes SPLOST (Special-Purpose Local-Option Sales Tax) in concert with County, State and Federal funding to complete a wide variety of transportation projects.
-In addition to the projects that are currently being designed and constructed, the City is actively investigating creative solutions to better connects isolated areas, reduce dead end roads and improve both transportation efficiency and traffic safety.
+In addition to the projects that are currently being designed and constructed, the City is actively investigating creative solutions to better connect isolated areas, reduce dead end roads and improve both transportation efficiency and traffic safety.